 - Machine Incline Press: 1 heavy set of 4-6 reps, rest pause (15 seconds) to failure, immediate drop set, rest pause (15 seconds) to failure

 - Barbell Landmine Press: 2-3 sets of 12-15 reps

 Diet and Nutrition

-Bumstead is currently doing a clean bulk and he shared his full day of eating on his YouTube channel about two months ago.
+Bumstead did a clean bulk earlier this year and he shared his full day of eating on his YouTube channel.
 After having been diagnosed with an autoimmune disease, IGA Nephropathy, Bumstead takes his health and nutrition seriously.

 Here’s what his diet currently looks like.